FAQ

 Can I hire you and skip the funeral home costs all together?

 Yes.
-I have supported multiple clients who live in other parts of the country.
+I have remotely supported multiple clients who live in other parts of the country.
 If desired I will try to connect you with a death midwife or doula in your area.